 But what exactly is hunchback posture?

-Forward head, slumping shoulders, a tilted pelvis, you know the telltale signs you’ve been teleported back to 15th century Paris.
+Forward head, slumping shoulders, a tilted pelvis, you know the telltale signs you’ve been teleported back to 15th-century Paris.
 (Quasimodo)

-O.K., well, what if you don’t sit for hours on end at a desk, then chances are you might get hunched neck, also known as text neck symptoms.
+O.K., well, what if you don’t sit for hours on end at a desk, then chances are you might get a hunched neck, also known as text neck symptoms.

 Hunched Neck is when your eyes are glued to your smartphone, and your head juts forward like a question mark.
-When you sustain hunched neck posture while you clock in countless hours of screen time, the unfortunate result is chronic headaches, shoulder, and neck pain.
+When you sustain a hunched neck posture while you clock in countless hours of screen time, the unfortunate result is chronic headaches, and shoulder, and neck pain.

 How to Fix Hunched Neck and Shoulders in 4 Moves